EmployersIndividuals

 According to AND Digital, more than a quarter of UK employees didn't receive promotions due to a lack of digital skills, and 10% missed a pay increase for the same reason.
 This highlights the importance of having the right skills for career advancement and earning potential.

-You only need to look at the difference in Data Analyst salaries to see that.
-The average Data Analyst in the UK is around £46,000.
-But Directors of Data Analytics with advanced skills and experience earn £106,000 on average (Glassdoor).
+As an example, consider the impact of seniority on Data Analyst salaries.
+The median Data Analyst in the UK is around £37,000.
+But Directors of Data Analytics with advanced skills and experience earn £95,000 on average before other incentives and bonuses.
+(Source: Glassdoor).

 Experience job satisfaction